New Faculty Orientation

 Nash-Zimmer Transportation Center

 - The Town of Mansfield’s Nash-Zimmer Transportation Center is located at 23 Royce Circle in Storrs Center.
 The Nash-Zimmer Transportation Center serves as a hub for Windham Region Transit District (WRTD), UConn buses, and Peter Pan buses.
 UConn buses are free for all and cover the Storrs and Depot campuses.
 WRTD bus passes are free for all UConn students, faculty, and staff with a UConn ID and can be obtained from UConn Parking Services.
 WRTD serves Mansfield and Windham/Willimantic.
 The Peter Pan bus line connects Storrs with Hartford, Providence, Boston, and New York City; ticket information is available at peterpanbus.com.
-The Nash-Zimmer Transportation Center also features accommodations for cyclists, and the adjacent parking garage features electric vehicle charging stations and is a hub for the Hertz 24/7 shared vehicle program.The Town of Mansfield’s Bike Commuter Club provides access to Commuter Club members for bicycle storage and private showers and lockers from 5:00 am to midnight.
+The Nash-Zimmer Transportation Center also features accommodations for cyclists, and the adjacent parking garage features electric car charging stations (.pdf) and is a hub for the Hertz 24/7 shared vehicle program.The Town of Mansfield’s Bike Commuter Club provides access to Commuter Club members for bicycle storage and private showers and lockers from 5:00 am to midnight.
 There are limited spots available due to space; interested riders can sign up for membership at the Nash-Zimmer Transportation Center (23 Royce Circle) between the hours of 10:00 am and 5:00 pm, Monday through Friday.
 Downtown ambassadors at the front desk can assist with questions about Commuter Club membership, rates, and policies.